Language: EN

 On the other hand, we use the ‘response’ object to return the results to the client.
 In this example, we are simply returning a text informing that the corresponding request has been received correctly.

 Obviously, this is a very simple example.
-In a real application, there would be database queries, data operations, validations, etc. But it is enough to show the fundamental aspects necessary to create a REST API.
+In a real application, database queries would be performed, operations with the data, validations, etc. But it is enough to show the fundamental aspects necessary to create a REST API

-Finally, in the last block of code we start the application by listening for requests on localhost, port 80.
+Finally, in the last block of code, we start the application by making it listen for requests on localhost, port 80.

 Testing our REST API

 It’s time to test our example REST API.
-To do this, we will use the Postman program.
-If you haven’t used Postman yet, we recommend you to check out the post Postman, make HTTP requests and test your REST APIs.
+For this, we will use the Postman program.
+If you haven’t used Postman yet, we recommend checking out the entry Postman, make HTTP requests and test your REST APIs.

-In each request we have the parameters that are used, and an image of the request in Postman (click on the image to enlarge), so that you can test the example REST API.
+In each request, we have the parameters used, and an image of the request in Postman (click on the image to enlarge), so you can try the example REST API yourself.

 GetAll